DSmidge/eyga-backup/README.md

 - create "OAuth client ID" credentials to get client "id" and "sectet" on https://console.developers.google.com/apis/credentials
 - rename google_credentials.sample.cfg to google_credentials.cfg and set clinet "id" and "secret" parameters
 - run googledrive.py directly to link the app with Google Drive
-- rename passwords.sample.cfg to passwords.cfg and set passwords for database and 7z
+- rename authentications.sample.cfg to authentications.cfg and set passwords for database and 7z
 - rename settings.sample.cfg to settings.cfg and set source and destination folders, etc.
 - add a cron/job schedule to run backup.py once per hour